DjangoGirls/organizer-manual/faq/README.md

 A: We don't for the moment.
 Don't hesitate to contact other organizers near your location on Slack or Google group: some may have extra from a previous event and may be happy to send them to you!

-**Q: Can I give a certificate at the end of the workshop?**

-A: We're not a formal training program with examinations so you can't deliver official certificates.
-However, you can give [cute souvenir certificates](https://github.com/DjangoGirls/resources/tree/ae9756e9e82f30a333d5cfad6176d39e0cdbf594/Design/Certificates) to attendees and coaches.

 ### Translation

 **Q: We just finished to translate the tutorial on Crowdin: what do we do now?**